The area of the Marine Park is probably the only place where the beluga whale and the blue whale meet.

 The beluga is the star of the Saguenay–St. Lawrence Marine Park.
 The need to protect the beluga and its summer habitat was a convincing reason for the creation of the marine park in 1998.

 In earlier times, belugas were abundant in the waters of the St. Lawrence.
 There were between 7,800 and 10,000 at the end of the 19th century.
 Unfortunately, intensive commercial whaling in the early 20th century very nearly made them disappear.
 Despite the fact that whaling has been banned since 1979, the beluga population has not been restored.
 It is estimated that the population is actually in decline.
-Today, it would appear that only 889 belugas remain in the St. Lawrence.
+Today, it would appear between 1530 and 2200 belugas remain in the St. Lawrence.

 The beluga has a varied diet, feeding on fish and invertebrates.
 Pregnant and nursing females must address significant energy needs.
 The protection of their habitats and their favorite food is essential for the recovery of this population.